fromheten/fromheten.github.io/_posts/2017-04-15-Building_a_NixOS_server_from_a_Intel_NUC.md

 Installing NixOS was **not fun**.
 It has been a long time since last I had to search the web for HOTWOs on how to get Linuxes running.
 I can't remember when last I had to fiddle with drivers (even if NixOS makes it as easy as adding two strings to a list).

 After that is done though, it's really a great system.
 There is real power in functional & declarative programming, and being able to create your system from a simple and pure function definition (`/etc/nixos/configuration.nix`) is seriously cool.
 Editing that file and running `# nixos-rebuild switch` to "make it happen" is great.
-I recommend it to anyone who has the patience with the tedous and somewhat frustrating process of setting it up.
+I recommend it to anyone who has the patience with the tedious and somewhat frustrating process of setting it up.

 # Links that helped me